Current projects

 International student mobilities

 Over the past two decades, Johanna Waters and I have conducted a wide variety of research projects on different aspects of international student mobilities and processes of internationalisation in higher education more broadly.
 Our recent publications in this area include Student Migrants and Contemporary Educational Mobilities.
 Our current research focuses on the UK’s Turing Scheme, and an exploration of the ways in which the concept of ‘the international’ is understood in scholarship on student migration.
-We are in the process of writing a book, entitled Post-Brexit Educational Mobilities, for Policy Press.
-With other colleagues, I have guest-edited a special issue of Higher Education on contemporary challenges to international student mobility in Europe.
+We are in the final stages of writing a book, entitled Post-Brexit Educational Mobilities, for Policy Press.
+I am also part of an international team examining virtual mobilities through an Open Research Area-funded project.

-Supranational higher education spaces
+Equity and higher education

 Caring practices

 Finally, I am an international partner on an Australian Research Council-funded project, ‘Life Patterns’ which has been exploring the lives young Australians since the 1990s.
 This is led by Johanna Wyn at the University of Melbourne.
+As part of this project, I have published on parenting practices with respect to children in higher education, and the gendering of work-life balance.